Legal Issue and Challenges faced by startup

 9. Compliances under Direct Tax and indirect Taxation

 Taxes are a very important part of succeeding in every business/startup.
 In India, there are two types of taxation, such as Direct Taxation (Income-tax Act, 1961) and Indirect Taxation (GST Act, 1961) even local taxes that may be applicable for certain businesses/startup but after the introduction of the GST Act, 2017, it is almost abolished.
 Different business and operating sectors attract different taxes and knowing this beforehand is necessary.

 Full acquiescence with tax laws is compulsory to avoid punishment and penalties.
 Startups should ensure that they are aware of the new taxes, their impact on the business model, and their liabilities.

 ‘Start-up India’ initiative launches the Indian Government to provide a boost to start-ups and introduced many exemptions and tax holidays period for start-ups and new businesses.

 Indirect Taxation (GST Act, 1961)

-The startup is a creative idea, GST is a bigger reform in India, that helps to startup to implement in a proper manner and GST will provide a boost to startup in India and archive its potential
+The startup is a creative idea, GST is a bigger reform in India, that helps startup to implement properly and GST will provide a boost to startup in India and archive its potential

 For Startup in 31st GST Council provided the greatest help stretched out to startup and small businesses by waving off of late fees on GSTR-1 and GSTR-3B return.
 The GST Council has declared